 A real terms increase in available resources over the next 2 years and access to over £200 billion from 2015 to 2020 to deliver high-quality services.

-Prior to this week's Parliamentary debate Communities Secretary announced extra funding to help local authorities meet the needs of vulnerable people and support services in rural areas.
+Prior to a Parliamentary debate Communities Secretary announced extra funding to help local authorities meet the needs of vulnerable people and support services in rural areas.

 A further £150 million will be available to those councils providing adult social care.
 In addition, £16 million will be made available to councils providing services in rural areas, taking the total rural services grant to £81 million – the highest it has ever been.